Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 ### [Our Limitations](#our-limitations)

 The feedback and suggestions we receive from students continually drive our motivation to provide improved learning opportunities to our students.
 In some cases we are not able to act on the feedback we receive, because it conflicts with the structure of our program.
-Other times, we are not able to act on the feedback we receive because we don’t have the resources to allocate for new projects.
+Other times, we are not able to act on the feedback we receive because we don't have the resources to allocate for new projects.
 In most cases, we intend to make changes based on the feedback, but we cannot act quickly because we are a small team.

 If you have any questions about what we do with your feedback, reach out to a staff member at Epicodus.